Aeastr/Conditionals/README.md

 ### Understanding View Identity Loss

-When you conditionally wrap an entire view based on runtime state that can change, SwiftUI sees it as a **completely different view** when the condition toggles.
+When you conditional wrap an entire view based on runtime state that can change, SwiftUI sees it as a **completely different view** when the condition toggles.
 This causes:

 - ❌ **Full view reconstruction** - SwiftUI tears down and rebuilds the entire view hierarchy
 - ❌ **Lost state** - any `@State` inside gets reset